brendaespinosaa/n8n-intelligent-data-monitoring/documentation/architecture.md

 The architecture supports integration with:

-- Business Intelligence tools (Power BI, Looker Studio) using historical processed data
+- Business Intelligence tools (Power BI, Looker Studio)
-- Data warehouses or databases
+- Databases or data warehouses
 - External systems via APIs or webhooks

-This makes the solution suitable for both operational monitoring and analytical reporting.

 ---

-## Scalability & Extensibility
+## Design Principles

-The system is designed to scale by:
+The system was designed following the principles below:

+- Modularity: each workflow step has a single responsibility
-- Adding new data sources without impacting existing workflows
+- Scalability: new data sources and rules can be added easily
+- Observability: alerts and historical data enable full traceability
-- Extending business rules independently
+- Maintainability: business rules are centralized and documented
-- Integrating additional alert channels or analytics tools

-The modular design ensures long-term maintainability and adaptability.

 ---

-## Security & Data Privacy

-- No real or sensitive data is stored in this repository
-- Sample datasets are fully fictional
-- Access control and credentials are handled securely within n8n

-This approach follows good data governance and privacy practices.

----

 ## Architecture Summary

-**Flow overview:**
+**End-to-end flow:**

 1. Data Source
 2. Automated Ingestion (n8n)